TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 # PLANitIO Unit Tests and Integration Tests

-[TOC]

 ## 1. Unit Tests and Integration Tests

 *Unit tests* confirm that individual methods generate the correct result from a known set of input values.
 They are used to confirm that methods or classes are working correctly, rather than the whole application.
 If code changes cause a unit test to fail, the developer can immediately review the changes to see what caused the failure.